 The establishment of the first Libyan University was in 1955, between 1962 and 1967, several faculties successively opened in the cities of Benghazi and Tripoli.
 According to General People’s Committee of Education and Scientific Research (GPCE&SR) in Libya (2009-2010), there are seven research and development centers namely: Alfateh University, Garyounis University, Sebha University, Omar AL-Mukhtar University, Musrata University, Sert University, AL-Jabal AL-Garbi University, Nasser University, Asmarya University, and Open University.
 Also, there are three universities of special nature, and 15 "departmental universities".
 Higher Education is completely financed by GPCE&SR, except for private universities.
-Research is now fully supported and financed by the government
+Research is now fully supported and financed by the government.

 Libyan scientists affirm the centrality of scientific communication to successful science, but that the nature of communication is influenced by national and other cultures.
 They also both access and publish in e-journals and in Open Access sources but are aware of a range of barriers to scientific communication in the digital age.

 In Libya, a single government-owned service provider offered Internet access.
 The number of Internet users was small but growing with improved broadband capability.
 According to 2010 data of ITU (The International Telecommunication Union), there were approximately 353,900 internet users with an estimated 5.5 percent of the population had access to the Internet but growing with improved broadband capability.
+As of 2015 there is an estimated 19.02 percent of the population that is actively using the internet in Libya.

 The awareness of Open Access within the research community is still low, no national policy for Open Access poor ICT infrastructure- Libya still lags behind in terms of usage of ICT tools, infrastructure and access, and the process of implementing the national ICT policy in particular and development projects in different domains in general are still at an early stage.